Understanding Your International Competence

 How Can You Make Your Competences Visible in Finland?

-When you are looking for work in Finland with an international background, your degree or previous work experience from your home country does not always show your full skill set to employers.
+When you are looking for work in Finland with an international background, your degree or previous work experience from another country does not always show your full skill set to employers.
 It is helpful to make your competences visible in the Finnish context as well.
-Even during your studies, you can look for opportunities where you can gain references and concrete proof of your skills in Finland.
-This can help employers see more clearly what you can offer their organisation.

 For example, this can happen through: